 Your testing could help the company discover a nasty bug or a performance problem ahead of the final release later this year.

 If you decide to download the iPadOS 14 beta and find an issue while testing it, make sure you report it to Apple.
-This way, the company's engineers can work on a permanent fix.
+This way, the company's engineers can work on permanent fixes.